-Savings calculator, otherwise called "savings account calculator" is a versatile tool that can help you plan how to save up enough money to buy your dream car, trip, etc. It works in both directions - go ahead to either find out how much you'll save OR how much you need to deposit if you have a certain amount as your goal.
-It operates on a few variables: initial balance, meaning how much can you put in as an initial deposit; monthly deposit, interest rate and term, meaning how long will you be saving for, be it months or years.
+This, Savings calculator, also known as a "savings account calculator" is a versatile tool that helps you create a savings plan to allow you to save up enough money to buy your dream car, trip, etc. It works in both directions - go ahead to either find out how much you'll save OR how much you need to deposit monthly if you have a certain amount you want to save.
+It operates on a few variables: initial balance (how much can you put in as an initial deposit), monthly deposit, interest rate and term (how long will you be saving for, be it months or years).
 Moreover, should you be saving for years, there is a table underneath the savings calculator that will show you what your balance will look like at the end of each year.
 It's a special kind of a compound interest calculation, with a little twist - monthly deposits.

 How savings account calculator works

 Because savings account calculator works in different ways, first let's focus on the most basic use - let's say we are saving for our dream bike:

 - Find out the price of the bike.
 Let's say it is

 €2000- and this is our final balance that we want to achieve.